-In response to sophisticated new attack techniques, which are continuously being improved, traditional defences, such as firewalls, anti-intrusion systems and anti-virus systems, have shown their limits.
+In response to sophisticated new attack techniques, which are continuously being improved, traditional defenses, such as firewalls, anti-intrusion systems and anti-virus systems, have shown their limits.
 Especially when they are bypassed to make an attack undetectable within authorized flows.
-There is therefore a need for a defence system adapted to new forms of attacks, known or unknown.
+There is therefore a need for a defense system adapted to new forms of attacks, known or unknown.

-That’ s what TEHTRIS offers through its eGambit cyber defense arsenal, which is designed to be the ultimate weapon against cyber attacks by combining Endpoint Detection and Response (EDR) functions with subsequent intrusion detection features: workstation audit, event correlation (SIEM) both on the network and on systems, implementation of “honeypot” (fake servers that can detect an intrusion on the network).
-Furthermore, eGambit allows, upstream, to detect vulnerabilities that could be exploited on systems.
+That is what TEHTRIS offers through its eGambit cyber defense arsenal, which is designed to be the ultimate weapon against cyber-attacks by combining Endpoint Detection and Response (EDR) functions with subsequent intrusion detection features: workstation audit, event correlation (SIEM) both on the network and on systems, implementation of “honeypots” (fake servers that can detect an intrusion on the network).
+Furthermore, TEHTRIS XDR Platform is capable of detecting vulnerabilities that could be exploited on systems.